weaviate-tutorials/weaviate-vibe-eval/README.md

 Evaluate LLMs on their ability to generate correct Weaviate code in zero-shot and few-shot scenarios.

+## How it works

+This repo contains a script `check_weaviate_vibes.py` that runs a set of benchmarks on a given LLM.

+Each benchmark includes a task and a canonical implementation.
+The LLM is scored on its ability to generate correct Weaviate code for each task.

+The generated task is run through a Docker container to automatically check the code, and the results are saved to the `results` directory.

+There are variants of each benchmark, so that the LLM can be evaluated on its ability to generate correct Weaviate code as a zero-shot, or with various types of in-context examples.

 ## Supported Models

 - API-based: OpenAI, Anthropic, Claude, Gemini